ranjith527/Embedded-C-arm-demo/README.md

   - Concurrently Im also working on understanding arm processors and microcontroller specific architecture concepts and various protocals understanding and implementation.
   - In Comming Days I will be implementing FreeRTOS and DMA applications in github in near future.

-## subheader
-Just watched faraday youtube channel about git and made a local change inside my machine.
+## Mastering Microcontroller and Embedded Driver Development